twitwi/deck.js/README.md

             <p>If you want to learn about making your own themes, extending deck.js, and more, check out the&nbsp;<a href="../docs/">documentation</a>.</p>
         </section>

-will provide the following TOC:
+will build the following TOC:

 - The Presentation Title
     - Section 1